 Car first needs to determine the closest node of the path.
-Then the degree between actual position and closest node position will be calculated (see picture below).
-This degree is then transformed into relative degree.
-Relative degree is computed also with compass data.
-Direction of car heading is always represented as 0, so the computed degree from GPS must be transformed according do this heading so the vehicle know which side it should turn.
-This calculated relative degree is sent to central processing unit (Raspberry Pi), which will control the movement of the car to the selected node based on other signals from other sensors.
+Then the navigation degree to this node will be computed (see picture 2) and sent to central processing unit (Raspberry Pi), which will control the movement of the car to the selected node based on other signals from other sensors.
 As mention earlier, we cannot accurately tell, if the car is in the selected node.
 We will consider node reached, when the car will be in the defined range from the selected node.